imgpkg image collocation and tagging

 imgpkgto store the location of the OCI images that are part of the bundle.
 The main reason to create this tag is to allow

-imgpkgto later reference and use this OCI image when doing.
+imgpkgto later reference and use this OCI image when copying the bundles between registries.

 The end ¶